Skip to main content

 HEALTH IMPACT OF CLIMATE CHANGE

-BENEFICIARIES AND SELECTION
+ELEGIBILITY AND SELECTION

-SELECTION
+SELECTION CRITERIA

 The Scientific Committee, with a reasoned decision, may in derogation activate the Master with a lower number of enrolled students, subject to financial congruence.